Bruce-JiYuefeng/TradeViewerUSC201/README.md

 1. **Clean the `backend` folder**:
    - Delete all files in the `backend` folder except `README.md`.
 2. **Import the project**:
-   - Place the provided zip file into the `./backend/` directory and extract it.
+   - import zip file into the `./backend/` directory through eclipse.
 3. **Resolve `pom.xml` errors**:
    - If there are errors in the `pom.xml` file, go to:
      - `Preferences` → `Maven`